 On the other hand, suffering in life is universal.
-We can’t escape it despite best of our efforts and intention.
-More than 2500 years back, Lord Buddha declared, “I teach suffering, its origin, cessation and path.
+We can’t escape it despite the best of our efforts and intention.
+More than 2500 years back, Lord Buddha declared, “I teach suffering, its origin, cessation, and path.
 That’s all I teach”.
 The Four Noble Truths contain the essence of the Buddha’s teachings.
-The first Noble Truth, which is deceptively simple, yet very profound and lucid.
+The First Noble Truth, which is deceptively simple, yet very profound and lucid.
 It’s usually translated as “All life involves suffering “, or “All life is unsatisfactory “.
 The original word used by the Buddha was Dukkha.
-It includes suffering, mental, physical and emotional pain, mental stress, feeling of satisfactoriness, anxiety, frustration, depression, boredom, loneliness, anger and so on.
+It includes suffering, mental, physical, and emotional pain, mental stress, feeling of satisfactoriness, anxiety, frustration, depression, boredom, loneliness, anger, and so on.

 Can we imagine living without experiencing these negative feelings for a long time?
-Many unfortunate people keep on living in a state of acute suffering like the mother losing her child, a person born with some physically deformity, someone is suffering from terminal illness, a person getting bankrupt etc. These are the cases of extreme pain and suffering.
+Many unfortunate people keep on living in a state of acute suffering like the mother losing her child, a person born with some physical deformity, someone is suffering from a terminal illness, a person getting bankrupt, etc. These are the cases of extreme pain and suffering.
 Pain and suffering are an integral part of life.
 Our life oscillates between two extremes, from acute suffering to mild satisfactoriness.

 There are various shades and forms of suffering in our life.
-Even if we are very rich, powerful and high statured, we are not free from suffering.
+Even if we are very rich, powerful, and high statured, we are not free from suffering.
 Our inherent nature is like that.
-To escape from suffering we go for pleasurable goods and experiences, but we end up becoming more frustrated, unsatisfactory and discontented.
+To escape from suffering we go for pleasurable goods and experiences, but we end up becoming more frustrated, unsatisfactory, and discontented.
 We have been designed to suffer.
-Suffering is inevitable consequence of our living.
+Suffering is an inevitable consequence of our living.
 The kind of life we lead and the way our mind works, suffering becomes unavoidable.
-Our mind is highly fragile, sensitive and vulnerable.
+Our mind is highly fragile, sensitive, and vulnerable.
 There is also a negativity bias.
 Even a small distressing incident can create a negative stream of thoughts, which can ruin our peaceful days.
-If we try to supress those negative thoughts then same set of thoughts may recur more often.
+If we try to suppress those negative thoughts then the same set of thoughts may recur more often.

 In this novel, a futuristic society is visualized in which people were given a drug named ‘Soma’ to numb their emotions and feelings.
-They were only provided with the pleasurable things, so that they can lead a perfectly ‘happy life’.
-Their life was devoid of all the emotions like pain, sorrow, suffering, distress, trust, love and so on.
-They were in fact not aware of those emotions because since the early age they were conditioned to lead that type of life.
-The entire society was sterilized, there was no disease, no pain and distress, no old age, no anxiety or mental illness.
+They were only provided with pleasurable things so that they can lead a perfectly ‘happy life’.
+Their life was devoid of all the emotions like pain, sorrow, suffering, distress, trust, love, and so on.
+They were in fact not aware of those emotions because from an early age they were conditioned to lead that type of life.
+The entire society was sterilized, there was no disease, no pain, and distress, no old age, no anxiety or mental illness.
 There was a strict ban on books.
 They couldn’t access any harmful reading material.
 So those people were manipulated and conditioned to lead a life devoid of all the emotions and feelings.
 People had therefore no reason to revolt against the state.

 In this way, two things are clear.
 First, suffering is widespread and we can’t escape, only the degree of suffering varies in our life.
-Second, we can never be perfectly happy also because of mind’s inherent nature.
+Second, we can never be perfectly happy also because of the mind’s inherent nature.
 So, our life will always experience a mix of suffering and happiness.
-In fact, our lives oscillate between 2 extremes, severe pain and suffering on one side and joy, satisfaction and contentment on other extreme.
+In fact, our lives oscillate between 2 extremes, severe pain, and suffering on one side and joy, satisfaction, and contentment on another extreme.
 Our experiences of life are therefore all mixed up.
-Even during the day, sometime we feel joyful and satisfied, while on other moments we are dissatisfied, distressed or sad.
+Even during the day, sometimes we feel joyful and satisfied, while at other moments we are dissatisfied, distressed, or sad.
 At times during the days of acute suffering, we may have moments of joy.
 Therefore, we shouldn’t expect ourselves to be happy all the time.
 Our practice goal should be to minimize the duration of suffering and increase the moments of joy and happiness in our life.

 Follow The Spiritual Journey @ https://www.facebook.com/balvinderkumat9/